phil-partners/newwebsite/collections/_services/user-experience.md

 hero:
   enabled: true
-  heading: "User Experience"
+  heading: "Technical Consultancy"
-  sub_heading: "Understanding the needs of the user and creating product solutions."
+  sub_heading: "At the core of Applied OpenBSD are technology and security experts.
+We have architected numerous leading services and systems in our core area of web applications.
+These services required the highest levels of security."
   text_color: "#FFFFFF"
   background_color: ""
   background_gradient: true